Coach a Disadvantaged Pupil

-Skill development to increase employability (coaching skills, team work, organisation, planning, and more).
+Skill development to increase employability (coaching skills, team work, organisation, planning, communication, resilience and more).

-Gain first-hand insight of what works in changing behaviours in a disadvantaged school, improving your prospects of entering social graduate schemes Teach First and Frontline.
+Gain first-hand insight into what works in changing behaviours in a disadvantaged school, improving your prospects of entering social graduate schemes Teach First and Frontline.

 Earn a formal Student Leadership Accreditation awarded by the SSAT (The Schools Network).
 Find out more here.

 Join an Active Team

 Meet like-minded students from your university and others around the country, joining a team of hundreds passionate about tackling educational disadvantages.

 Get membership to the CoachBright Student Society, led by a dedicated committee who are coaches themselves.

 Attend workshops, trips and regular socials as well as our bi-annual CoachBright parties where we announce winners of The Coach Awards!